Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Conclusions

 The fact that soft dark energy and soft dark matter seem to challenge $\Lambda$CDM scenario makes it both interesting and necessary to investigate in detail many possible soft extensions of standard cosmological scenarios.
-For instance instead of the minimum extension of $\Lambda$CDM scenario analyzed in the present work, one could consider the soft extensions of dynamical dark-energy models such as the Chevallier- Polarski - Linder (CPL) dark-energy parametrization \cite{Chevallier:2000qy,Linder:2002et}, in which the large-scale dark-energy EoS will be $w_{de-ls}=w_0+w_a(1-a)$, on top of which we will apply the dark-energy softness parameter $s_{de}$ according to (\ref{wdesoft}).
-Similarly one could examine the soft extensions of various interacting models, which are known to solve the $H_0$ tension \cite{DiValentino:2020zio}, in which case one expects to have the advantages of both the interaction and softness.
-Additionally, one could investigate the case of modified gravity, in which case the softness, i.e. the scale-dependent EoS, of the effective dark energy sector may arise naturally due to the richer structure of the gravitational theory.
+For instance instead of the minimum extension of $\Lambda$CDM scenario analyzed in the present work, one could consider the soft extensions of dynamical dark-energy models such as the CPL dark-energy parametrization \citep{Chevallier:2000qy,Linder:2002et}, in which the large-scale dark-energy EoS will be $w_{de-ls}=w_0+w_a(1-a)$, on top of which we will apply the dark-energy softness parameter $s_{de}$ according to (\ref{wdesoft}).
+Similarly one could examine the soft extensions of various interacting models, which are known to solve the $H_0$ tension \citep{DiValentino:2020zio,Abdalla:2022yfr}, in which case one expects to have the advantages of both the interaction and softness.
 Finally, one could consider more realistic cases, where the softness parameter depends on the scale, leading to a smooth transition between large-scale and intermediate-scale equation-of-state parameters.
+More importantly, since soft cosmology seems to pass the basic confrontation with observational data, one could investigate the theoretical framework for its appearance, and one good starting point might be modified gravity, in which case the softness, i.e. the scale-dependent EoS, of the effective dark energy sector may arise naturally due to the richer structure of the gravitational theory.
 These analyses will be studied in future projects.